-The school may conduct the language proficiency test for those suitable candidates who do not possess the language qualifications.
-Provided that the school is satisfied with the candidates' language ability for carrying out the required duties, appointment can be offered.
+English Language and Chinese Language in the 2007 HKCEE and henceforth. (updated on 1 September 2023) The school may conduct the language proficiency test for those suitable candidates who do not possess the language qualifications.
+Provided that the school is satisfied with the candidates' language ability for carrying out the required duties,

-Nursing Officer has to assist the school head in leading the nurse team in the school section and the boarding section (if applicable) to cater for the needs of students (in particular students and boarders with medical complexity).
+Type of Work:Nursing Officer has to assist the school head in leading the nurse team in the school section and the boarding section (if applicable) to cater for the needs of students (in particular students and boarders with medical complexity).Promotion Prospects :Nil

-Nil

-In the case of promotion from Registered Nurse (Psychiatric) to Nursing Officer, as the salary scale of a Registered Nurse (Psychiatric) (MPS Pt 17 - 26) overlaps that of a Nursing Officer (MPS Pt 26 - 34), the promotees' salary scale and incremental date will be determined as follows:
+Any Other Remarks: In the case of promotion from Registered Nurse (Psychiatric) to Nursing Officer, as the salary scale of a Registered Nurse (Psychiatric) (MPS Pt 17 - 26) overlaps that of a Nursing Officer (MPS Pt 26 - 34), the promotees' salary scale and incremental date will be determined as follows:

-- (a) if their pay before promotion is less than the minimum of the pay scale of the new higher office by more than one point, they will enter at the minimum and their new incremental date will be determined by the date of their promotion; - (b) if their pay before promotion is less than the minimum of the pay scale of the new higher office by not more than one point, they will enter at the minimum and retain their existing incremental date; - (c) if the promotees are already receiving the maximum pay of their former office at the date of promotion, they will enter the new scale at the point next above their pay and their new incremental date will be determined by the date of promotion.
+- (a) if their pay before promotion is less than the minimum of the pay scale of the new higher office by more than one point, they will enter at the minimum and their new incremental date will be determined by the date of their promotion; - (b) if their pay before promotion is less than the minimum of the pay scale of the new higher office by not more than one point, they will enter at the minimum and retain their existing incremental date; - (c) if the promotees are already receiving the maximum pay of their former office at the date of promotion, they will enter the new scale at the point next above their pay and their new incremental date will be determined by the date of promotion. (updated on 1 September 2022)